 R v SQ

 SQ was charged with assault by beating during a protest march and did not attend his trial.
 There was mobile phone footage capturing the entire incident.
-Alex made a successful application to admit non-defendant bad character, and a subsequent successful submission of no case to answer following concessions made by prosecution witnesses in cross-examination.
+After a successful application to admit non-defendant bad character, Alex made a successful submission of no case to answer following concessions made by prosecution witnesses in cross-examination.

 R v LH

 LH was charged with stalking his ex-partner over a period of 20 months.
 Alex made a successful submission of no case to answer on the basis that, following concessions made by the witnesses, there was insufficient evidence to prove that the course of conduct pursued amounted to stalking.